charliedouglas/assert_llm_tools/readme.md

 - **BERT Score**: Will leverage contextual embeddings to better capture semantic similarity
 - **Truthfulness Assessment**: Will evaluate factual consistency between summary and source text

+## Features

+- **Remove Common Stopwords**: Allows for adding custom stopwords to the evaluation process
+    - This is useful for removing common words that are often included in summaries but do not contribute to the overall meaning
+    - evaluate_summary(full_text, summary, remove_stopwords=True)
+- **Custom Stopwords**: Allows for adding custom stopwords to the evaluation process
+    - Usage: from assert_llm_tools.utils import add_custom_stopwords
+    - Example: add_custom_stopwords(["your", "custom", "stopwords", "here"])

 ## Installation